harterrt/planning/checklists/evening_review.md

   * Review LBB
   * Do you need to work out?
   * Any habits you're working on?
+    * Daily writing!
+Knock it out or top of list for tomorrow.
+    * Shop time?
 * Clear Desk and Screen
 * Say "Done"